310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 <th>(He listens to other people’s wishes by talking to them, just like he did with me — and always makes sure to grant each and every one of them.)</th>

-<th>(Be it through fair choice or random choice, he will do it… and nothing can stop him from doing so.)</th>
+<th>(He will fairly, indiscriminately grant all wishes… and nothing can stop him from doing so.)</th>

 <th>(He keeps on going from one wish to another, no matter who it is.)</th>